 For a fantastic day trip, take a ferry to Rottnest Island, located just 30 minutes from Fremantle.
 “Rotto” as the locals call it, is home to 63 secluded beaches and 20 bays, making it the perfect location for swimming, snorkeling and relaxing.
 The iconic pub “Hotel Rottnest”, overlooking the tranquil waters of Thompson Bay, has recently undergone a stylish makeover.
 There’s also a range of excellent eco and cultural tours on offer.
 For nature-lovers, head to Rockingham where you can take a tour and swim with wild dolphins, or take a ferry to nearby Penguin island to see a colony of penguins and roosting seabirds up close.

 Further south, arranged around an estuary criss-crossed by pleasure boats and pontoons, Mandurah is home to cafes and restaurants dotted along its boardwalks.
 Along the coast, the beaches are sensational for water-based activity including surfing, windsurfing and sailing, while the Marina precinct is home to a relaxed boating culture and array of leisure and shopping.
 Mandurah is an hour south of Perth city.

 Experience Western Australia

 Perth is also the gateway to some extraordinary and unique West Australian experiences.
-The landscape is inspiring in its beauty and grandeur, from pristine coastal beaches to the red dirt of the outback, rugged gorges, unique rock formations and secluded waterfalls.
+The landscape is inspiring in its beauty and grandeur, from pristine coastal beaches to the rugged red landscapes of the outback.

 For more information, visit westernaustralia.com.